Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map

 • Verify the other settings, then click OK twice to return to the main WordPerfect document window.

-Step 2
+Step 2 (of 3)

-Decide whether to modify your default template (or other template) so that it will automatically use the new "second page" definition for all new documents based on that template, or use a macro to enter these defintions whenever you need them.
-Then choose either Step 3 - Method A, or Step 3 - Method B below.
+○ modify your template so that it will automatically use the new "second page" definition for all new documents based on that template, or

-• Click File, New..., and choose the template's name from the list.
-(Note that the default template for all new documents is listed under Custom WP Templates and is named "Create a blank document.")
+The default template for all new documents is listed in the Project list under "Custom WP Templates," and is named "Create a blank document.")

-• Click the Options button and choose Edit WP Template.
+Click the Options button and choose Edit WP Template.

 • The template opens for editing.

-• If you wish to force page numbering to always start with "1" in any document, even if the document is appended to another document that also uses page numbers, you can do so with a trick described here in reference to merges.
+☼ [Although not related to page definitions:] If you wish to force page numbering to always start with "1" in any document, even if the document is appended to another document that also uses page numbers, you can do so with a trick described here in reference to merges.
 Since you cannot insert a page number "1" code on page 1 of a document (WordPerfect will ignored your attempts since you are already on page 1), you have to first set the page numbers to another value inside the document's initial style code.
 Then you can add a new page number value code ("1") on page 1.

-• Now you need to insert a delay code to tell WordPerfect to start a new page definition on the next page (if there is one).
+• Now you need to insert a special delay code to tell WordPerfect to start a new page definition on the next page (if there is one).

-• Back in the Define Delay Codes window, you can make other formatting changes that will take effect on the second and subsequent pages of a doument based on this template, such as changing margins or changing or adding headers or footers.
-(See the Note and Tip below.)
+- Back in the Define Delay Codes window, you can make other formatting changes that will take effect on the second and subsequent pages of a doument based on this template, such as changing margins or changing or adding headers or footers.
+[See the Note and Tip below.]

-• When finished, click Close to return to the template.
+- When finished, click Close to return to the template.

 • Click File, Close and answer "Yes" to "Save changes...?" to close the template and return to normal editing.

-When you start a new letter based on this template, the delay code will activate if you have two or more pages in the document.
+☼ When you start a new letter based on this template, the delay code will activate if you have two or more pages in the document.

-Later, if you want to modify the page settings for the second page defintion, simply edit the template, open Reveal Codes, and double-click the [Delay: 1] code to open the Define Delay Codes window.
+☼ Later, if you want to modify the page settings for the second page defintion, simply edit the template, open Reveal Codes, and double-click the [Delay: 1] code to open the Define Delay Codes window.

-Recording the basic macro:
+■ Recording the basic macro

 • Click on Tools, Macro, Record.
 Give the new macro a name (e.g., "Second Pages") and click Record.